INFORMSJoC/2022.0375/README.md

 This repository contains supporting material for the paper An efficient scenario reduction method for problems with higher moment coherent risk measures by Xiaolei He and Weiguo Zhang.

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported in the paper.

 # Description
 The goal of this software is to demonstrate the effectiveness of the scenario reduction method, as proposed in the paper, comparing to other reduction methods on both a simple portfolio optimization problem and a realistic one.